-Whether you have damage from a storm or are simply interested in enhancing your home, we have a dedicated team of home improvement contractors to help meet your specific needs.
+Whether you have damage from a storm or are simply interested in enhancing your home, we have a team of dedicated home improvement contractors ready to help meet your specific needs.
 QEI specializes in providing roofing, siding, and window services to the Shreveport-Bossier City areas.
 We also provide free estimates and inspections of your home or business at your own convenience.
 With Quality Exteriors, you will get the highest Quality of service and workmanship, guaranteed.

 What is Drip Edge?